Lalpa Kohhran Thar

-As the most popular leader of the sect, Ziona (1945–2021) was globally renowned for fathering a single largest family in the world, with 39 wives, 94 children and 33 grandchildren and one great-grandchild at the time of his death.
-He was chosen in 2007 for entry as the biggest family in the Guinness World Records, but he declined to avoid publicity.
-His family is eventually listed as the "Biggest Family" in the world in 2011 by the World Record Academy, and The Wall Street Journal in 2011, and then by the London World Records in 2019.
-He was also featured in Ripley's Believe It or Not! top 11 strangest stories for the year 2011, and in 2013's Ripley Believe It or Not book 9.
+The movement's most internationally recognised leader, Ziona (1945 to 2021), gained global attention for heading what was widely reported as the world's largest single family, with 39 wives, 94 children, 33 grandchildren and one great-grandchild at the time of his death.
+Selected in 2007 for entry as the biggest family in the Guinness World Records, Ziona declined the listing to avoid publicity.
+His family was later listed as the "Biggest Family" in the world in 2011 by the World Record Academy and by The Wall Street Journal the same year, and then by the London World Records in 2019.
+Ziona was also featured among Ripley's Believe It or Not!s top 11 strangest stories of 2011 and in 2013's Ripley Believe It or Not Book 9.